National frameworks to address hate crime in the United Kingdom

 Northern Ireland

 In Northern Ireland, The Department of Justice in conjunction with the Police Service of Northern Ireland (PSNI) fund the Hate Crime Advocacy Service (HCAS).
-The Service is currently contractually provided on a consortium basis led by Victim Support NI (VSNI) and comprising Leonard Cheshire Disability, the Migrant Centre NI and The Rainbow Project.
+The Service is currently contractually provided on a consortium basis led by Victim Support NI (VSNI) and comprising the Migrant Centre NI and The Rainbow Project.

 PSNI refer victims of hate crime to the HCAS for support and self –referrals are also accepted by the Service.